Welcome to the Graphic Design Career Community!

 As a graduate with a degree in Graphic Design, you can pursue a career as a Graphic Designer, creating visual concepts and designs for various mediums such as print, digital, and advertising.
 Graphic design is an important element to creating appealing applications, products, content and advertisements.
 Those pursuing a graphic design degree might think being a graphic designer is the most common career path, but the degree provides the foundation for several career options in many fields.
 Learning about the possible career paths to pursue with this degree may help you better understand your potential job opportunities!

-What Can I Do With My Degree?
-Graphic Design
+What Can I Do With My Degree In Graphic Design?

 Junior Graphic Designer: Entry-level graphic designers work on various design projects, gaining hands-on experience and developing their skills in visual communication.